telerik/blazor-ui/README.md

 You can find the tracker for bugs and feature requests at [https://feedback.telerik.com/blazor](https://feedback.telerik.com/blazor)

 The demos application is available as an offline project from your Telerik UI for Blazor installation.

+You can find or contribute localization texts at [https://github.com/telerik/blazor-ui-messages](https://github.com/telerik/blazor-ui-messages)